raspberrypilearning/octapi-calculating-pi/en/step_9.md

         total_inside += inside
     ```

-- The value of Pi is given as
++ Then, you can calculate the value of Pi, like this:

     ```python
     total_no_of_points = no_of_points * no_of_jobs